PiaSommerauer/PiaSommerauer.github.io/teaching.md

 # Teaching

 I'm part of a team teaching Python for Text Analysis.
 The course materials were designed and developed by various people and can be found on [Github](https://github.com/cltl/python-for-text-analysis).
-Other than that, I sometimes help out with other courses, mostly by giving guest lectures about my PhD research.

 ## Academic year 2020/21